CGGMFF/SkyGAN/README.md

 }
 ```

-## Coming soon
-SkyGAN will work on Intel GPUs (or other SYCL-compatible accelerators).
-See the *StyleGAN3 to SYCL porting* progress in [this repository](https://github.com/martinmCGG/stylegan3).

 ### TODOs
  - [x] finish usage instructions (how to run inference - copy from the PC in S126)
  - [x] test if inference still works after code cleanup